satwikkrshna/java/README.md

 print(i)

 now this is my new data set

+bookings.txt
+bookingid,flightid,custid,travelclass,flightcharge,bookingdate
+201,F101,C301,Business,12000,22-Mar-18

+customers.txt
+c301,John

+flights.txt
+flightid,flightname,flighttype,source,destination
+F101,Spice Jet Airlines,Domestic,Mumbai,Kolkata

+question 1
+display flightid,flightname and flighttype of glight whose name contains the word 'Jet'(do case insensitive match) or flighttype is 'Domestic' output must be in tuple format

+a part of sample oytput is

+['F101', 'Space Jet Airlines', 'Domestic']
+['F102', 'Indian jet Airlines', 'International'] ['F103', 'Deccan Airlines', 'Domestic']

+question 2
+display flightid and total number of bookings available for flights which hae atleast 1 booking.
+Arrage the records based on increasing order of flightid. output must be in tuple format a part of sample output is

+('F101', 4)
+('F103', 1)

+question 3
+display the details of bookins with max flightcharge. arrange the records based on the descending order of booking id out put must be in tuple form a part of output is

+['206', 'F105', 'C301', 'Business', '30000', '22-Jan-19']
+['202', 'F105', 'C302', 'Business', '30000', '17-Sep-18']

+question 4
+display custid,custname,travelclass and total number of bookings based on travel class for each customer. arrange the records based on alphabetical order of custid, custname and travelclass output must be in tupele format

+a part of sample output is

+('C303', 'Robert', 'Business', 2)
+('C304', 'Albert', 'Business', 1)
+('C304', 'Albert', 'Economy', 2)

 now give me pyspark core solution for this questions without comments and explanation exactly like i showed above also change the header and split lines according to new data set